pramesywaraj/portfolio-list/README.md

 ## Tanya Notaris
 ##### Jul 2021 - Sept 2021, Front-end Engineer

+Tanya Notaris is a legal service provider.
+In this project our team, consist of 3 person with different backgroud (1 FE, 1 BE, 1 PM), was asked to develop a web app that can be used responsively on smartphones or desktops, so we use mobile-first approach to do the layouting.
+This apps was made with NextJS and Tailwind CSS for the front-end and Laravel (PHP) for the back-end side.

 You can visit Tanya Notaris App demo on https://tanyanotaris-demo.vercel.app/

 Tech stack : **React**, **NextJs**, **Tailwind CSS**, **SWR**